-TryHackMe: Robots
+TryHackMe: Ledger

 Robots started with basic enumeration of a web application to discover an endpoint with register and login functionalities.
 Using an XSS vulnerability in the username field of registered accounts, ...